IshanthaKamal/HomeWork1/README.md

 # HomeWork1

-To complete the levels linux commands are used and screen shots are attach here.
+To complete the levels, linux commands are used and screen shots are attach here.

 **Bandit Level 0**